Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/facebook-messenger.md

 You can use the Messages API to send and receive messages using Facebook Messenger.

-A Facebook User will normally initiate a communication with a business via the business's Facebook Page.
+A Facebook user must initiate the communication with a business via the business's Facebook Page.
+A message from the business will otherwise be refused.

 Facebook Messenger uses its own form of IDs for the Facebook Page and the Facebook User: